 How To Fix Paint Brushes That Are Worn Out

 - There will be times when you do not have the time to clean your brushes properly.

 - Before you throw them out, try these tips to bring your favorite brushes back to life.

 - Do not let acrylic paint dry on the brush.
 The paint is not soluble when dry.

-- Start by getting most of the paint of the brush off with warm water and a paper towel before using soap.
+- Start by getting most of the paint off the brush with warm water and a paper towel before using soap.

-- Clean your brushes with warm soapy water.
-Repeat the rinsing process until you get all of the brush’s soap off, and the water runs clear.
+- Clean your brushes with warm, soapy water.
+Repeat the rinsing process until you get the brush’s soap off and the water runs clear.

 - Now and then, soak your brushes in fabric softener to restore the softness of the bushes.
-Be sure to remove all of the fabric softeners with warm water before storing them.
+Be sure to remove the fabric softeners with warm water before storing them.

 - Do not leave your brushes resting on their heads; instead, use a brush holder like Masterson Sta-New Brush Holder.

 - Make sure you get all of the paint off near the ferrule of the brush.
 The dried paint near the ferrule will make the bristols separate.